 Among other business, aldermen at Monday's Elmhurst City Council meeting:

 - named Fire Chief Mike Kopp to the newly created assistant city manager position.
 Kopp will retire from his job as fire chief on Tuesday.
 He will earn a salary of $106,000 serving as second-in-command to City Manager Jim Grabowski.
 After the approval of Kopp's promotion, Jeff Bacidore was named interim fire chief.
 First Ward Aldermen Paula Pezza and 3rd Ward Alderman Mike Bram voted against moving Kopp into the position.
-While they did not speak Monday about their vote, both have expressed opposition to the creation of the full-time assistant position in recent weeks.
+While they did not speak Monday about their vote, both have expressed opposition to the creation of the full-time assistant position .

 - proclaimed the week of June 11 Bike to Work Week.
 Elmhurst Bike Task Force Chairman Bob Hoel told aldermen that the group would be at the Metra Station during the week to promote the idea of biking to the train.